-- Financial resources and liquidity.
+- · Financial resources and liquidity.
 We currently lack sufficient funds to fulfill our commitments for capital expenditures and support our current operations.
 See "Going Concern" above. - The economy.
-The current recession and its effects on credit markets and consumer spending is adversely affecting both sales of our products and services and our ability to obtain the additional financing necessary to fund our capital expenditures and current operations. - Spare satellites in 2007.
-All of our satellites launched prior to 2007 have experienced various anomalies over time, one of which is a degradation in the performance of the solid-state power amplifiers of the S-band communications antenna subsystem (our "two-way communication issues").
+The current recession and its effects on credit markets and consumer spending is adversely affecting both sales of our products and services and our ability to obtain the additional financing necessary to fund our capital expenditures and current operations. - · Constellation life and health.
+Our current satellite constellation is aging.
+We successfully launched our eight spare satellites in 2007.
+All of our satellites launched prior to 2007 have experienced various anomalies over time, one of which is a degradation in the performance of the solidstate power amplifiers of the S-band communications antenna subsystem (our "two-way communication issues").
 The S-band antenna provides the downlink from the satellite to a subscriber's phone or data terminal.
 Degraded performance of the S-band antenna amplifiers reduces the availability of two-way voice and data communication between the affected satellites and the subscriber and may reduce the duration of a call.
 When the S-band antenna on a satellite ceases to be functional, two-way communication is impossible over that satellite, but not necessarily over the constellation as a whole.
 We continue to provide two-way subscriber service because some of our satellites are fully functional but at certain times in any given location it may take longer to establish calls and the average duration of calls may be reduced.
 There are periods of time each day during which no two-way voice and data service is available at any particular location.
 The root cause of our two-way communication issues is unknown, although we believe it may result from irradiation of the satellites in orbit caused by the space environment at the altitude that our satellites operate.